Shalamar: Reunions

 Carolyn Griffey once challenged Jody Watley's trademark of Shalamar in the United States, claiming that she (Griffey) was the sole owner of the name.
 Watley countered, and the Trademark Trial and Appeal Board ruled in her favor, saying that the petitioner (Griffey) never submitted evidence of her claims.
-Watley owns the Shalamar trademark in the United States.
+Jody Watley is no longer the registered owner of the US Shalamar trademark as of August 2025.